 To qualify for a residential deconstruction permit, you must:

-You pay 75 percent of your fees when you submit your plans.
+You pay your fees when you submit your plans.
 You pay the remaining fees when you pick up your permit.

-We may consider your project a subject-to-field-inspection permit if you get your waste diversion plans approved before you submit your application (use the "Still Need Help" contacts).
-We issue subject-to-field-inspection permits over the counter on the day you apply.
-We will review your plans at the counter to make sure they meet our code standards.
+We will review your plans to make sure they meet our code standards.
 Your inspector will review building code requirements on site during your inspections.

 Get your property information.
 Find information about your property that you’ll need to plan your project.